Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_url

-_Not required_ Only pass them if you want to change it, otherwise you can ignore that.
+_Not required_ Only pass them if you want to change it, otherwise you can ignore these attributes.

 * return_content